-If you turn your Slalom in a series of tightening 360's it will enter a spiral dive.
-This will result in rapid height loss.
-To initiate a spiral, look and lean in to the direction you want to go, then smoothly pull down on the inside brake.
-The Slalom will first turn almost 360 degrees before it drops into the spiral.
-Once in the spiral you must apply a little outside brake to keep the outer wing tip pressured and inflated.
+To initiate a spiral dive, look and lean in to the direction you want to turn and then smoothly apply the inside brake.
+The Viper 3 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
+Once in the spiral you should apply a little outside brake to keep the outer wing tip pressured and inflated.